vasilybib1/c-server/README.md

 just the first test to make sure i understand how the sockets work and how to handle the error printing

-## telnet_server.c
+## telnet_server.c and telnet_client.c

-a test program that will return hello world if connected with telnet
+a test program that sends a `Hello World` if a client tries connecting to the server

 sample of telnet_server